jmeegan2/MapKit-App/README.md

-#Trip Cost Calculator
+# Mile Marker
-The Trip Cost Calculator is a SwiftUI app that allows users to calculate the cost of their trips based on fuel efficiency, gas prices, and route details.
+This trip cost calculator is a SwiftUI app that allows users to calculate the cost of their trips based on fuel efficiency, gas prices, and route details.
 It uses Apple's MapKit framework for displaying and calculating routes, and it also provides users the option to avoid toll roads.

 Features
 * Calculate trip duration, distance, and cost based on user input